JabArmen/ECommerceProject2022/README.md

     * Login page:
         * Two input text forms and their labels
         * One submit button: The system will check for their infromation and open the right account, if the account with the infromation doesn't exist will show an alert message
-        * Link to the regester page
+        * Link to the register page
             * Onclick: they will be redirected to the register page

     * Register page:
         * Input texts for all the information required to register
         * Submit button to create the account with all the data.
-If there is something wrong in the inputed data, an alert message will be displayed
+If there is something wrong in the inputted data, an alert message will be displayed
-    * Adming page with all the features that admin user needs.
+    * Admin page with all the features that admin user needs.
     * User main page:
         * Menu bar with search option, a link to the cart page and the logo of company
             * Logo onclick will refresh the page